Ida and George Eliot Prize

 - Expression of Content: Is the published work well presented and easy to read?
 Is the style effective and consistent?

 - Applications are accepted from the membership-at-large and from members of the Ida and George Eliot Prize Jury; the jury reviews publications other than those nominated and actively searches for publications, beginning the review process well before nominations may be received.

 - Applications should include a complete bibliographic citation, a copy of or web link to the work whenever possible, and any other pertinent information regarding the availability, content, and impact of the work.

-The recipient will be notified in March before the annual meeting at which the presentation will be made.
-The recipient receives a certificate at the association’s annual meeting and a cash award of $200 after the annual meeting.
-The recipient assumes all costs of attending the meeting and the ceremony at which the presentation is made.
+The recipient will be notified in March and receive and a cash award of $200 after the annual conference.
 If there are no appropriate candidates, the association may elect not to make the award in a given year.

 Ready to Submit an Application?